zencart/documentation/content/user/payment/paypal_express_checkout.md

 *   **Step 3: Setup API Access**
     1. Get [your API credentials](https://www.paypal.com/us/cgi-bin/webscr?cmd=_get-api-signature&generic-flow=true).
     2. Click the "Show" link under API Username, API Password and Signature and note all three values.
     3. At the top right hand side of the page, click your account name, then click Account Settings.
-Navigate to **Business Information** and note your **Merchant ID.
+Navigate to **Business Information** and note your **Merchant ID**.
 It will look like *FDEFDEFDEFDE11*.
     4. Use the values from the prior step in Admin > Configuration > Payment to configure the PayPal Express fields **API Signature**, **API Signature -- Password**, and **API Signature** and **Merchant ID**.

+## Configuring Zen Cart to accept credit cards directly on your site

-## Add your own merchant account and accept credit cards without sending your customers off-site
+Here's how to add your own merchant account and accept credit cards without sending your customers off-site

 Get the features of an internet merchant account and payment gateway with Website Payments Pro.
 Control your checkout from start to finish by integrating PayPal Website Payments Pro with your Zen Cart shopping cart.